What is a Thread in Java?

 At the same time, it is also important to track the number of threads being spawned in the JVM.
 If too many threads are created in parallel, the JVM memory must be sufficiently sized to handle this load.
 If not, application performance will suffer.

-Application servers have thread pools where threads are created and remain in a waiting state for new user requests.
+Application servers have Java thread pools where threads are created and remain in a waiting state for new user requests.
 The thread pools have maximum limits on the number of threads in each pool.
 If this limit on the maximum number of threads that can be executed in a pool is reached, new requests to the application server will be rejected, which is why it is important to monitor the number of current threads in each pool.

 Monitoring Java Threads: Key Questions to Answer